Upper School World Language

 Open to: Grades 9-12

 Latin I introduces students to the world of the ancient Romans and their language.
-The course covers the fundamentals of the Latin language by studying its grammar, morphology, and pronunciation with the goal of translating appropriately leveled Latin readings.
+The course covers the fundamentals of the Latin language by studying its grammar, morphology, and pronunciation with the goal of translating appropriately-leveled Latin readings through the Suburani textbook series.
 In their translations and supplementary readings, students study aspects of Roman daily life with a focus on the town of Pompeii and its well-preserved ruins.
-Class activities include practice through Latin readings, reading and pronouncing Latin words, and occasionally Latin composition.
-Ongoing discussions and creative projects, such as the “Escape from Pompeii” project, engage students with various aspects of Roman daily life.
+Class activities include practice through Latin readings, reading and pronouncing Latin words, and, occasionally, Latin composition.
+Ongoing discussions and creative projects, such as the “Bringing Latin to Life” project, engage students with various aspects of Roman daily life.
 As English and other western languages are in large part derived from Latin, students will use their study of Latin to learn how modern languages function.

 Open to: Grades 9-12